AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar3.md

 A bar of cross-sectional area $A$ and Young's modulus $E$ is fixed on one of its end and hangs freely.
 Take the density of the bar to be $\rho$ and acceleration due to gravity to be $g$.
 The bottom face of the bar is subject to the force $F_0 \uv{E}\_{\rm a}$.

-<u> Q. What is the displacement field and elongation of the bar due to its own weight and bottom force?</u>
+<u> Q. What is the displacement field and elongation of the bar due to its own weight and the force acting on its bottom face?</u>